 Soon after coming to MIT, Ito introduced mindfulness meditation training to the Media Lab.
 Together with The Venerable Tenzin Priyadarshi, Ito is promoting the contribution that awareness and focus can bring to the creativity process.

 Ito is chairman of the board of PureTech, and has served as both board chair and CEO of Creative Commons.
 He sits on the boards of the John S. and James L. Knight Foundation, the John D. and Catherine T. MacArthur Foundation, and The New York Times Company.
-He also serves as a strategic advisor to the Sony Corporation.
-In Japan, he is visiting executive researcher of KEIO SFC, was a founder of Digital Garage, and helped establish and later became CEO of the country’s first commercial Internet service provider.
+In Japan, he is an executive researcher of KEIO SFC, was a founder of Digital Garage, and helped establish and later became CEO of the country’s first commercial Internet service provider.
 Ito was an early investor in numerous companies, including Flickr, Last.fm, littleBits, Formlabs, Kickstarter, and Twitter.

 In 2011, he received the Lifetime Achievement Award from the Oxford Internet Institute.
 In 2013, he received an honorary D.Litt from The New School in New York City, and in 2015 an honorary Doctor of Humane Letters degree from Tufts University.
 In 2014, Ito was inducted into the SXSW Interactive Hall of Fame; also In 2014, he was one of the recipients of the Golden Plate award from the Academy of Achievement.
 In 2017, he received the IRI Medal.
 He is co-author with Jeff Howe of Whiplash: How to Survive Our Faster Future (Grand Central Publishing, December, 2016).